-Accredited status will be awarded for a period of five years from the date of the ratification of full accredited status by the Society of Biology Council.
+Accredited status will be awarded for a period of five years from the date of the ratification of full accredited status by the Royal Society of Biology Accreditation Committee.

 The timeframe for the stage one assessment is estimated to be similar to those applying for full accreditation.
-We expect the timeframe for the second stage of the assessment, the site visit and ratification by Council, would be subject to the nature and number of programmes submitted for interim accreditation.
+We expect the timeframe for the second stage of the assessment, the site visit and ratification by Accreditation Committee, would be subject to the nature and number of programmes submitted for interim accreditation.

-Guidelines for publicity following award of interim accreditation Following achievement of interim accreditation, the HEI will be entitled to:
+Guidelines for publicity following award of interim advanced accreditation Following achievement of interim accreditation, the HEI will be entitled to:

-Use the Society of Biology's name and logo on all printed and digital materials, including the HEI's website, relating to programmes awarded with interim accreditation
+- Use the Royal Society of Biology's name and logo on all printed and digital materials, including the HEI's website, relating to programmes awarded with interim accreditation - Use the Royal Society of Biology's name and logo on the UCAS website where the HEI's name appears in relation to the interim accredited degree - Use the Society's name and logo on all other marketing materials relating to the interim accredited programme(s), following permission from the Royal Society of Biology

-- Use the Society of Biology's name and logo on the UCAS website where the HEI's name appears in relation to the interim accredited degree - Use the Society's name and logo on all other marketing materials relating to the interim accredited programme(s), following permission from the Society of Biology - Use the following statement on the HEI's website in relation to the interim accredited programme(s):
+Use the following statement on the HEI's website in relation to the interim accredited programme(s):

-This programme has been awarded interim accreditation by the Society of Biology.
-Degree accreditation by the Society of Biology acknowledges academic excellence in the biosciences, and highlights degrees that educate the research and development leaders and innovators of the future.
+This programme has been awarded interim advanced accreditation by the Royal Society of Biology.
+Advanced degree accreditation by the Royal Society of Biology acknowledges academic excellence in the biosciences, and highlights degrees that educate the research and development leaders and innovators of the future.
 The accreditation criteria require evidence that graduates have met defined learning outcomes, including gaining substantial research experience.
 Following a successful demonstration to the Society that these graduate attributes have been attained, and graduation of the first cohort of students from the programme, the programme may be awarded full accreditation.

-Institutions must not imply that award of full accreditation of any programme is guaranteed following receipt of interim accreditation.
+Institutions must not imply that the award of full accreditation of any programme is guaranteed following receipt of interim accreditation.